Hooked Fisherman

 Runs more resistance — heavier retrieve needed to maintain depth

 Bass often feed heaviest at night during spring spawn weeks.
-The Nichols Pulsator in all-black or black/purple thrown on a slow, steady retrieve along spawning flat edges produces fish when the daytime bite has gone quiet.
-The large Colorado blade's vibration is something bass can detect from a long distance on a calm spring night.
+Anglers fishing CT reservoirs after dark report the Nichols Pulsator in all-black or black/purple, thrown on a slow, steady retrieve along spawning-flat edges, producing fish when the daytime bite has gone quiet.
+The large Colorado blade's vibration is something bass can reportedly detect from a long distance on a calm spring night.

 **Single vs. tandem blades:** Single Colorado: maximum thump, minimum flash.
 Best in cold water, stained water, deep slow-roll.
 Tandem Colorado/willow: balanced thump and flash.
 Best all-around choice for spring.
 Tandem willow/willow: minimum thump, maximum flash.
 Best in clear water on bright days.

 **Blade size and water temperature:** Larger blades spin slower but produce more vibration at a given retrieve speed.
-In cold spring water (below 55°F), use larger Colorado blades to maintain attraction at very slow retrieves.
-As water warms, smaller blades become more effective for covering water faster.
+In cold spring water (below 55°F), CT anglers typically lean on larger Colorado blades to maintain attraction at very slow retrieves.
+As water warms, smaller blades tend to become more effective for covering water faster.

 **Trailer selection:** A 4" swimbait or paddle-tail trailer adds length and a natural kicking action.
 White, chartreuse, and shad-pattern trailers are the spring standards.
-Trailers significantly improve short-strike conversion — if bass are hitting the blades but not getting hooked, add a trailer.
+Trailers can meaningfully improve short-strike conversion — if bass are hitting the blades but not getting hooked, add a trailer.

 **Retrieve technique:** The basic slow-roll (steady medium-slow retrieve near bottom) catches fish all spring.
 But vary your retrieve: occasional pauses cause the bait to flutter down, and the strike often comes when you resume.
-Helicopter the bait into deeper water and then retrieve it up a slope — this mimics a baitfish fleeing into shallows, exactly what pre-spawn bass are chasing.
+Helicoptering the bait into deeper water and then retrieving it up a slope mimics a baitfish fleeing into shallows — exactly what pre-spawn bass are chasing.

 **Affiliate disclosure:** Amazon affiliate links — we earn a small commission at no cost to you.